 If you are in love with Tuscany and are also a movie lover, this article is for you.
 We talk about movies set in Tuscany.
 Our region has always been a source of inspiration for poets, painters, and sculptors.
 Also, movie directors fell in love with this region of Italy both for the beautiful natural landscape and for the art.

-If you are not only in love with Tuscany, but also a movie lover, you may be interested into reading this article about movies set in Tuscany.
-Our region has always inspired many artists as painters, sculptors and directors both for its beautiful natural landscape and for art.
-If Florence is definitely one of the most seen cities in the movies, it’s true that even small villages appear as scenery of many movies set in Tuscany.
+If Florence is definitely one of the most seen cities in the movies, it’s true that even small villages appear as the scenery of many movies set in Tuscany.

 An idea for your next holiday could be the organization of a tour to visit some of the places chosen as locations for movies set in Tuscany.

-At the end of the post, we enclosed a useful map with an icon for each movie, which indicates where the movies set in Tuscany were made.
+At the end of the post, there is a map with an icon for each movie.
+Every icon indicates the location of every movie on the list.

 Love in a Pillow, 1962

 A young and rich bourgeoise girl saves the life of a young writer from suicide.
 After that they became lovers.
 Unfortunately, he is not a loyal man and humiliates her several times.
 Some scenes are filmed in Saint Galgano Abbey, near Siena.

 The master of the Italian Movie Federico Fellini, with Eight and a Half, tells the story of a director who is spending his holiday in Chianciano Terme.
 He works on a new movie.
 When the production crew asks for news about the next movie, his creativity dried out.
 Both his professional and personal life give him problems and he starts to have a middle-aged crisis.